leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 ### `dataDevice.writeFile`

-CheerpX provides a method to write data to new files within the mounted devices.
+`CheerpX.DataDevice` provides a method to write data to new files within the mounted device.
 This utility is limited to creating files at the root level of the device.

 ```js
 await dataDevice.writeFile(filename: string, contents: string | Uint8Array): Promise<void>